Iron Infusions

 An iron infusion usually takes approximately 1 hour.
 You should expect to remain seated for this time.
 In some cases, the infusion may take a little longer, depending on the level of treatment your doctor thinks you need.
 The slow infusion rate helps prevent complications.

 It often takes several iron infusions to bring the body’s iron levels up to the appropriate levels.
-You will receive iron infusions over the course of one or a few weeks for your treatments.
+You will receive iron infusions over 1 or a few weeks.
 Iron infusions take time and can be more expensive than other types of anemia treatments.

 Side effects and complications

 After the infusion, you can return to your normal activities straight away.
-Most people are able to drive themselves home.
+Most people can drive themselves home.
 You can even go back to work after your infusion if you feel up to it.

 You may have some side effects right after the procedure.
 Most of them are mild.
 These include: